Rose-njeru/Retail-Transactions-Analysis/README.md

 + The second CTE trend_data calculates the average total amount spent for each month and assigns a row number to each month based on the order of the months.

-+ The third CTE trend_fit calculates the slope and y-intercept of the line of best fit for the average total amount spent for each month.
++ The third CTE trend_fit calculates the slope and y-intercept of the line of best fit(linear regression) for the average total amount spent for each month.

 + The fourth CTE trend_fit_with_y calculates the trend component of the time series data.